-While static-based scanners are highly accurate, the survey team at Barberton Mines needed a quick and versatile solution for the variety of mining methods employed on the different mines and ore bodies.
-The goal was simple - capture data daily, accurately, and safely for ongoing analysis of the mining production.
+GeoSLAMs scanners have exceeded our expectations and have helped to achieve our goals where other mapping methods could not.
+Thys Smith | Chief Surveyor at Barberton Mines Why Barberton chose handheld LiDAR While static-based scanners are highly accurate, the survey team at Barberton Mines needed a quick and versatile solution.
+The goal was simple; to accurately and safely capture data daily for ongoing analysis of the mining production.
 In addition, they needed a solution that could easily handle the rugged terrain and environment that mines are so often known for.
 Barberton Mines chose to reassess their underground mapping technology to improve the speed and accuracy of their survey operations and increase productivity in the mines.

-The mobile mapping solution is lightweight and accurate, making it the perfect tool for mapping.
-The survey team can complete scans of the mines in half the time compared to traditional surveying, and the process is repeatable.
+How GeoSLAM fits in at Barberton Mines Barberton Mines was the first mine in Sub-Saharan Africa to use GeoSLAM technology when they purchased a ZEB1 in 2014.
+The results and continued success of the system in the mine prompted them to invest in 4 ZEB Revo's in 2019, which are still in use today.
+The ZEB Revo is lightweight and accurate, making it the perfect tool for surveying.
+The survey team can complete scans of the mines in half the time, and the process is repeatable.
 These capabilities have contributed to Barberton Mines streamlining their workflows, long-term cost savings, and greater returns on investment.

-The scanner only requires one person on-site to capture data.
+The scanner's ease-of-use only requires one person on-site to capture data.
 Furthermore, it doesn't require professional training to use the equipment so operators can capture data in parts of the mine that surveyors cannot access for safety reasons.
 This casts a virtual eye on areas of the mine previously unseen by the surveyors and creates an opportunity to review old tunnels.

-Finally, the scanner's intuitive ease-of-use benefits new employees and the mine in general.
-It takes less than an hour to learn how to use the equipment and to process the final point cloud data, allowing surveyors more time to analyze the data and find ways to improve efficiencies in the mining process.
+Finally, the lack of extensive training required to learn how to operate the scanner benefits new employees and the mine in general.
+It takes less than an hour to learn how to use the equipment and to process the final point cloud data, allowing Surveyors to spend more time assessing final deliverables and finding ways to improve efficiencies in the mining process.

-"Mobile scanners have exceeded our expectations and have helped to achieve our goals where other mapping methods could not."

-Thys Smith, Chief Surveyor at Barberton Mines

-Solutions

-Having originally invested in mobile scanners for underground mapping, Barberton Mines have since adopted the technology for other applications, further increasing their return on investment.
-The scanners are now operating across three key aspects of Barberton's mining process.
+It is paramount for us to understand our client's needs, especially in the everchanging environment of mining.
+GeoSLAM provided the ultimate mapping solution that best addressed those needs, resulting in improved accuracy and overall productivity.

-Production Progress Mapping

-The original and most common use for scanning is Production Progress Mapping.
-Barberton completes daily scans of the mines, bringing the data back for regular analysis of production progress mapping.

-The scanned areas are approximately 300m3 and using SLAM technology, they can scan large areas in about 10-15 minutes.
-The scanners are handheld, so production in the mines is not compromised.
-Surveyors begin their scans in a safe area, proceed to the mining faces, and loop back to the safe area while capturing the data needed - a completely repeatable and efficient process.
+Gustav Fick | SME - UAV & 3D Scanning, Optron Pty Ltd Production Progress Mapping The original and most common use for scanning is Production Progress Mapping.
+Barberton Mines completes daily scans of the mines, bringing the data back for regular analysis of production progress mapping.
+The scanned areas are approximately 300 m3 and using GeoSLAM technology, they can scan large areas in about 10-15 minutes.
+In addition, because the scanners are handheld, production at the mine isn't compromised by having to stop miners from doing their jobs while scanning is in process.
+Using the ZEBs, surveyors no longer need to be underground for extended periods, unlike previous methods.
+They begin their scans in a safe area, proceed to the mining faces, and finish back in the safe area while capturing the data needed - a completely repeatable and efficient process.

-Stockpile Measurements

-Barberton Mines has 5-6 stockpiles that makeup 4000 cubic tons of material.
-They frequently measure the volume of these stockpiles, to ensure they have accurate and up-to-date information of the resources.
+Stockpile Measurements Barberton Mines has 5-6 stockpiles that make up 4000 cubic tons of material.
+They frequently measure the volume of these stockpiles, to ensure they have accurate and up-to-date information on their resources.
 Simply walking around the stockpiles with a scanner and importing the data into 3rd party software, provides the survey team with all the information they need to produce required reports.